UnCommon Goods Gifts & Review

 This whole gift season thing can be a bit overwhelming.
-As if it wasn’t hard enough to find the right gifts, now I’m trying to think about what I’m buying, where I’m buying, and who I’m buying it from!
+As if it wasn’t hard enough to find the right gifts, now we’re trying to be mindful about what we’re buying, where we’re buying it from, and who I’m buying it from!
 Enter my hunt for eco-friendlier gift ideas from Uncommon Goods.

-These eco-friendlier gifts from Uncommon Goods are a fun way to support a company doing good as well as artisans around the world (even if we can’t travel too far these days).
+These sustainable gifts from Uncommon Goods are a fun way to support a company doing good as well as artisans around the world.
 Not to mention, some of these products are just too good.
 I won’t lie that I may just be picking out things I like and finding people to give them to!
 There’s nothing new there though!

 What is Uncommon Goods?